Kimberley Western Australia: We hiked, canoed and cruised

 Trip to the Bungle Bungles

-The Bungle Bungles are famous for the beehive-shaped sandstone domes, which have striking stripes of orange and black.
-They were shaped over 350 million years through weathering and erosion.
+The Bungle Bungles, located in Purnululu National Park in the Kimberley region of Western Australia, are a spectacular geological wonder.
+These unique, beehive-shaped sandstone domes, with their striking orange and black stripes, were formed over 350 million years by weathering and erosion.
 In addition to the domes, there are deep gorges and narrow chasms.
-Access to Bungle Bungles is not easy.
-The nearest town is Kununurra, which is about 300 kilometres away and the last 50 kilometres are very rough and can take more than 2 hours.
-The easiest way is to fly in.
+Due to its remote location, access to the Bungle Bungles can be challenging.
+The nearest town is Kununurra, which is about 300 kilometres away and the last 50 kilometres are very rough and can take more than 2 hours to get there.
+The easiest way is to fly in from Kununurra.

 We took a flight with Kingfisher Tours from Kununurra to the Bungle Bungles.
 Vanessa, our 20-year-old pilot, was great.
 She pointed out all the highlights.
 During the flight, we saw Lake Argyle, the diamond factory, and the rugged gorges.